dQw4w9WgXcQ/osrs-pathfinder/README.md

 # OSRS Pathfinder

-A pathfinding library to help bots navigate around Old School Runescape.
+A pathfinding service that helps bots navigate around Old School Runescape.

+Generates a pathfinding graph from data extracted from the game cache.
+The graph is loaded in a REST service to serve paths.

 Handles doors, stairs, ships, dungeons, teleports, and other links.

 Demonstrated at [osrspathfinder.github.io](https://osrspathfinder.github.io/).